vagnes/infosecguide/README.md

 ### GUI

 - [Atom](https://github.com/atom/atom) - GitHub's open source editor that is highly customisable with unique features like collaborative writing (Teletype, using WebRTC).
 - [Mark Text](https://github.com/marktext/marktext/) - Mark Text is an open source Markdown editor that features WYSIWYG editing, focus and typewriter modes, as well as a dark theme for your sore eyes.
 Can export to PDF and HTML.
 - [Visual Studio Code](https://github.com/Microsoft/vscode) - Microsoft's open source editor with a wide range of features like git integration, plugins and debuggers.

 ### Terminal

+- [emacs](https://www.gnu.org/software/emacs/) - More than just a text editor.
+Highly customisable with a mind boggeling set of features.
 - [vim](https://www.vim.org) - Vim is a highly configurable text editor for efficiently creating and changing any kind of text.
 (You quit vim by typing ":q")
-- [emacs](https://www.gnu.org/software/emacs/) - More than just a text editor.
-Highly customisable with a mind boggeling set of features.
+- [Nano](https://www.nano-editor.org/) - A very simple text editor that is easy to learn.

 ## Software

 ### Dissasemblers and debuggers

 - [IDA Pro](https://www.hex-rays.com/products/ida/index.shtml) !--NOT FOSS--! - IDA Pro is a widely used proprietary disassembler and debugger.
 - [Radare 2](https://github.com/radare/radare2) - Forensics tool, scriptable CLI editor able to open disk files, analysing binaries, disassembling code, debugging programs, attaching to remote gdb servers, and so forth.

 ## Journals